-Is it ever the case that you feel as if you haven’t accomplished everything on your list at the end of the day?
+Is it ever that you feel you haven’t accomplished everything on your list at the end of the day?
 Despite your best efforts, you find your to-do list grows longer by the end of the day.

 We all do it.
-Getting work done can be challenging.
-It’s important to manage your time in a manner that is conducive to your productivity.
+Getting work done can take time and effort.
+It’s essential to manage your time in a manner conducive to your productivity.
 But it’s not always straightforward to figure out where to begin.

 People have the misconception that productivity means working on multiple things simultaneously.
 Instead, it involves consistently completing tasks at a moderate pace.

-There is another misconception that you need to change your routines drastically to be more productive.
-Small changes can make big impacts.
+Another misconception is that you must change your routines to be more productive.
+Small changes can make significant impacts.
 To become more productive and help you accomplish your work efficiently.

 You May Also Like | 5 Steps For More Productivity In Life

 5 Steps for more productivity in life

 Is it because you’re tired that you’re not completing your work as quickly as you should?
 Does your coworker talk constantly?
 Does your social media usage cause you to lose focus?
 What about multitasking?
 Assess what you believe is the root cause of your productivity problems, then suggest solutions.